 Now that we’ve established the importance of a well-designed office, let’s explore how you can design a workspace that is attractive, functional, and comfortable.

 Light creates space in a room.
 The workspace in every office should be comfortable, but it should inspire you and help you deliver exemplary results as you appreciate your surroundings.
-Choosing the right lighting for your office interior will be of extreme importance: it can make your employees feel more motivated, energetic, focussed, and content.
+Choosing the right lighting for your office interior will be of extreme importance: it can make your employees feel more motivated, energetic, focused, and content.

 On the other hand, poor lighting can affect your employees’ concentration and energy levels.
 Quality office lighting is essential for creating an atmosphere where employees and clients feel comfortable communicating; it should be pleasant and welcoming.
-Where possible you should aim to reduce artificial lighting and allow in more natural light.
+Where possible, you should aim to reduce artificial lighting and allow in more natural light.
 A well-lit office will also keep your employees happy and relaxed, which ultimately helps increase productivity.

 Your office should be energizing, comfortable, and encourage productivity.
 Your choice of furniture will play a huge role in achieving high productivity from your employees.
-Selecting the right furniture for your office that supports healthy postures will enable you and your employees to work efficiently for longer.
+Selecting the right furniture for your office interior that supports healthy postures will enable you and your employees to work efficiently for longer.
 Providing comfortable and supportive furniture also lets your employees know that you are concerned for their wellbeing; this will be reflected in staff loyalty and morale.

 From the desks and computer stands to the chairs, keyboards, and even cabinets, the furniture you select should not only be trendy and durable, but it should also be comfortable and ergonomic.
-Take advantage of the wide range of ergonomic furniture on the market to make a visual statement by opting for pieces that stylishly blend with the rest of your interior décor.
+Take advantage of the wide range of ergonomic furniture on the market to make a visual statement by opting for pieces that stylishly blend with the rest of your interior decor.

-Incorporating standing desks into your office can also have medical benefits for your employees.
+Incorporating standing desks into your office interior can also have medical benefits for your employees.
 The dangers of spending long periods of the day sitting have been well documented.
-Sitting down all day at a desk can aggravate health concerns such as cardiovascular issues and problems with back pain so anything you can do to boost employee health in your business should be prioritized.
+Sitting down all day at a desk can aggravate health concerns such as cardiovascular issues and problems with back pain, so anything you can do to boost employee health in your business should be prioritized.